 Have things changed?
 How?
 For the better?
 For worse?

 If you are an immigrant, why did you come to your new country?
 Did you find what you were hoping for?
 What differences are there between your home country and your new one?
 What do like the best about your new country?
 What do you like the least?
 What customs, holidays, foods have you brought with you?
 Left behind?

-Julia Case, editor of Missing Links, a weekly e-mail magazine for genealogists, published a link to this page in August 2000 and again in June 2002.
+Julia Case, editor of Missing Links, a now-defunct weekly e-mail magazine for genealogists, published a link to this page in August 2000 and again in June 2002.
 (Brag, Brag, Brag).
 So many people asked if they could reprint the questions or use them as a questionnaire that I added this permission and warning: